thearrow/wtbase/README.md

-A simple, dockerized wagtail app started with the wagtail generator.
+A skeleton dockerized Wagtail app using PostgreSQL and Gunicorn.
+(Started with the wagtail generator.)

 ## Development Setup